Get insider access

 Treble Amount

-The Apple AirPods Pro 2 have an adaptive EQ, and when on, they have a slightly warm sound profile, which is great if you like genres with a bit more bass or if you like your vocals and instruments to sound cozier in your mixes.
-Compared to their Apple AirPods Pro Truly Wireless, they have a better bass extension, which helps improve the depth of bass in your audio.
-Overall, their sound is quite versatile and well-suited for various audio content.
+The Apple AirPods Pro 2 have an adaptive EQ, and when on, they have a bassy sound profile, which is great if you like more rumble and warmth or if you like your vocals and instruments to sound cozier in mixes.
+Compared to their Apple AirPods Pro Truly Wireless, they also have a better bass extension, which helps improve the depth of bass in your audio.
 However, there are no built-in EQs or presets to help you tweak their sound.
-If you're an iOS user, you can access sound customization features in your settings via the 'Accessibility' tab, though.
+If you're an iOS user, you can access sound customization features in your settings via the 'Accessibility' tab.

-Thanks to their H2 chip, these headphones can adjust their bass and treble response, depending on the listening volume.
+These headphones can adjust their bass and treble response thanks to their H2 chip, depending on the listening volume.
 However, this is only noticeable when connected to an iOS device.
-This change mitigates the effects of equal-loudness contours (and, more specifically, the Fletcher-Munson curve).
+This change mitigates the effects of equal-loudness contours (specifically, the Fletcher-Munson curve).
 The listener perceives more bass and treble at high volumes than mid sound.
 However, the listener perceives less bass and treble at low volumes than mid sound.
 These headphones counter this issue in their frequency response by increasing bass and treble at lower volumes to encourage people to listen to audio at lower volumes.
 You can see the change in frequency response when using an iOS device with ANC on and ANC off.
 This effect doesn't apply to PCs or Android devices.

 There have been user reports that firmware 5E133 added more bass and treble to the frequency response.
 However, upon retesting them using several reseats, we didn't notice a change.
 It's important to note that frequency response changes depending on whether you turn the ANC on/off.